 All proposals must advance one of the following funding goals:

-• Preserve + increase the number of affordable housing rental units for priority populations
+• Preserve + increase the number of affordable housing rental units for priority population

-• Support the housing stability + success of priority populations
+• Support the housing stability + success of priority populations; or

 • Foster stronger, more equitable and more effective affordable housing systems and strategies

 Read the full details on our Housing Opportunities funding goals, intended outcomes and examples of what we may fund in this round.